 Clare smirks at me again.
 “The Alpha Beta Phi party on Friday.
 I’m betting it was probably the highlight of Kimberly’s night.”

-“Wait a minute,” I say, with a frown, “you were the one that sent her that e-mail?”
+“Hold on,” I say, with a frown, “you were the one that sent her that e-mail?”

 Clare raises her eyebrows.
 “Isn’t it obvious?”